St Thomas Syro-Malabar Catholic Forane Church

 The community in Orange bought a small church at Fullerton, Orange County; Bishop Todd Brown gave a generous loan for the purchase of this church.
 On 22nd August 2002, the first mass in Malayalam was offered at Fullerton.
 On 15th September 2002, the St. Thomas Syro-Malabar Catholic Church was solemnly blessed by Mar Jacob Angadiath.

 The Parish was elevated to the Forane status on May 4th, 2014.

 Vatican Council II on Eastern churches:

 The second Vatican council has published sixteen constitutions, decrees and declarations.
-One among the decree is about the oriental Catholics and its title is Orientalium Ecclesiarum, promulgated by Pope Paul VI on November 21, 1964, in Rome.
-This decree defines Catholic Church as a communion of individual churches and the Latin Church is one among them.
+One among the decree is about the Oriental Catholics and its title is Orientalium Ecclesiarum, promulgated by Pope Paul VI on November 21, 1964, in Rome.
+This decree defines the Catholic Church as a communion of individual churches and the Latin Church is one among them.
 All these churches are equally entrusted to the pastoral guidance of Roman pontiff, who by God's appointment is the successor to Blessed Peter in the primacy over the universal church.
 Therefore these churches are of equal rank so that none of them is superior to others because of its rite.
 The council states, "The Catholic Church values highly the institutions of the eastern churches, their liturgical rites, ecclesiastical traditions and their ordering of Christian life"